Salak Tinggi: Features

 As Bandar Baru Salak Tinggi is the nearest housing estate to Kuala Lumpur International Airport (KLIA), its residents are mainly airport ground staff and airline crew.
 Kota Warisan is a relatively new township located in the suburb of Bandar Baru Salak Tinggi.

 Salak Tinggi is inundated annually by motorsports fans because it nears the Sepang International Circuit (SIC).
 Most travellers stay at the Pan Pacific Hotel, Concorde Inn, Cyberview Lodge, Empress Hotel or De Palma Inn although the recently opened Transit Service Centre budget hotel at the Airport City Business Centre is becoming increasingly popular due its proximity to the KLIA and klia2 airports (15 minutes drive away) and is beside the Salak Tinggi ERL station where there is a twice-hourly KLIA Transit service to KLIA/klia2 and KL Sentral (Central transportation hub in Kuala Lumpur city).

+Since Bandar Baru Bangi is technically located at Sepang District, IOI City mall is technically in Sepang which makes it popular for the activities.

 Education

 Xiamen University Malaysia Campus is located at this city.